Success Story: Learning From Failure

+The strategy you should be employing is to launch a new test every single week.
 We are going to be using the affiliate marketing industry as an example.

-Right before the week is going to start, a Saturday or Sunday, you should already be brainstorming what ad campaign you are going to be testing for that following week.
-What you should be doing is rapid-fire testing:
+Right before the week is due to start, either Saturday or Sunday, you should already start brainstorming potential ad campaigns you are going to test for the following week.

 Come up with a new idea for an ad campaign on Saturday or Sunday, and then spend Monday, Tuesday, and Wednesday preparing your assets: your landing page, images, ad creatives, angles—whatever you are actually going to be running in your ads.